Smallville season 1: Effects

 A big part of the Smallville series relies on the effects it delivers, whether digital, physical, or special make-up effects.
 The effects shots, part of the post-production work, are developed and added in Los Angeles.
-David Nutter hired Thomas Special Effects to create digital cornfields for the pilot episode.
+Nutter hired Thomas Special Effects to create digital cornfields for the pilot episode.
 After attempting to grow ten thousand stalks of corn in a greenhouse, which only grew two feet tall, Nutter was forced to rely primarily on digital corn.
 Faux corn was also flown in from Arizona.
 CGI supervisor Bill Millar created digital butterflies for a scene in Lana's bedroom, and all the insects Greg Arkin (Chad Donella) collected in the episode "Metamorphosis".
 Greg's insects had to be created digitally, because a green hue was needed to illustrate the kryptonite radiation in the insects.
 After the opening credits, the first person view of someone, later revealed to be Clark, flying through Lana's open window and into her bedroom was created digitally.
 The effect was accomplished with stock footage, a sound stage and computer generated imagery.
 Stock footage shot from a helicopter, as it flew over several farms during the day, was used for the first person point of view.
 It was altered from day to night, and a CGI house was created in an empty field.
 Lana's bedroom as built on a soundstage, and CGI was used to create the illusion of someone traveling through her open window and stopping above her bed.

 A green hue and raised veins in Clark's hand, created digitally, were used to help illustrate the effects of kryptonite poisoning.